cisagov/ScubaGear/baselines/defender.md

 ## 3. Safe Attachments

 The Safe Attachments feature will scan messages for attachments with malicious content.
-It routes all messages and attachments that do not have a virus or malware signature to a special environment.
-It then uses machine learning and analysis techniques to detect malicious intent.
-While safe attachments for Exchange Online is automatically configured in the preset policies, separate action needs to be taken to enable it for other products.
+All messages with attachments that were not already flagged by anti-malware protections in EOP are downloaded to a Microsoft virtual environment for further analysis.
+Safe Attachments then uses machine learning and other analysis techniques to detect malicious intent.
+While Safe Attachments for Exchange Online is automatically configured in the preset policies, separate action needs to be taken to enable it for other products.

 ### Policies
 #### MS.DEFENDER.3.1v1